-I am a Connecticut Super Lawyers ® Rising Star in Family Law for 2020.
+I am a Connecticut Super Lawyers ® Rising Star in Family Law.
 Each year, no more than 2.5% are named to the Rising Stars List.
 Super Lawyers Selection Process.

 I earned my law degree, cum laude, from Elizabeth Haub School of Law at Pace University.
 I was a member of the Pace Law Review, where I served as an Articles Editor.
 My comment on the First Amendment as it pertains to the protection of children was published in the Pace Law Review in 2013.
 I completed my undergraduate degree in Psychology at Hofstra University.

 I am admitted to practice law in Connecticut and New York.
 I am a member of the Fairfield Country and Connecticut Bar Associations.
 I currently serve as a Co-Chair of the Young Lawyer Committee of the Fairfield County Bar Association.